GDQuest/gdscript-docs-maker/README.md

 -h/--help             -- Display this help message.
 -o/--output-directory -- directory path to output the documentation into.
--f/--format        -- File format, default is markdown, but you can indicate hugo -a/--author        -- Author which will writen in markdown file for hugo format
+-f/--format           -- Either `markdown` or `hugo`.
+If `hugo`, the output document includes a TOML front-matter at the top.
+Default: `markdown`.
+-a/--author           -- If --format is `hugo`, controls the author property in the TOML front-matter.
 ```

 To use them: